 Fax Google Drive Documents From Gmail

-We’ve already written a guide on how to fax from a Gmail account, but in a nutshell, you can send and receive faxes using nothing but Gmail thanks to email fax services, companies that provide you with the power of their fax servers so can fax online using a virtual fax number.
+We’ve already written a guide on how to fax from a Gmail account, but in a nutshell, you can send and receive faxes using nothing but Gmail thanks to email fax services, companies that provide you with the power of their fax servers so can fax online using a Google fax number.

 This method of faxing has proved to be the next step in this still-used technology.
 It has led fax companies to start integrating powerful features to their services.
 One of them is the ability to “pull” documents from your linked Drive account.